Start a Project

 Purpose of the research:

-[Provide a brief, usually one-paragraph, explanation of what the research is about and state why the subject is being asked to participate.]
+[Provide a brief one or two sentence explanation of what the research is about and why the subject is being asked to participate.]

 [Describe all study procedures, including an identification of those that are experimental]